 The story starts in 18th-century Cairo where Nahri, a twenty-something-year-old girl, dreams of saving enough money to go to Istanbul and get herself a proper education, specifically in the medical field.
 But to do so, she uses her uncanny inclination towards healing – mostly to scam people.

 While performing one of the rituals that Nahri is convinced is a scam like everything else, she accidentally summons a djinn warrior named Dara.
 By doing that, she also attracts an ifrit’s (the cursed djinn’s) attention to the fact that she is not quite… human.

 While fleeing for their lives across the desert to the legendary City of Brass, Nahri learns from Dara about the magical beings of fire, beings Dara is convinced Nahri comes from, too.
 But, once they finally get there, will the homeland of her ancestors offer protection or even more danger for the two?

 The City of Brass by S.A.
 Chakraborty – My Review

 To keep walking a path between loyalty to your family and loyalty to what you know is right.
 One of these days, you’re going to have to make a choice.

 This was so – exciting!

-If you are in a mood for a fantasy, but you want something that is not quite epic and not quite urban and kind of but not too whimsical, try out The City of Brass.
+If you are in the mood for fantasy but want something that is not quite epic and not quite urban and kind of but not too whimsical, try out The City of Brass.
 This book was a bit of all three things combined, but also none of them.